 The nearest noise sensitive receptors are residences along Rodeo Drive, approximately 365 feet south of the Runway 28 end project area.
 Rodeo Drive is located across from the southern boundary of the Airport, beyond Lebanon Church Road, a busy, four-lane thoroughfare.
 The loudest average noise level produced 50 feet beyond the project area would be approximately 85 dB.
-At the closest noise receptor, the temporary, intermittent noise from construction activity would be approximately 45 dB (approximately the level of the average office space and quieter than an ordinary conversation at 3 feet).82 Considering this low noise level, ambient noise from traffic on Lebanon Church Road, and intermittent noise from ongoing aircraft operations, it is unlikely that construction noise would be noticeable at this location.
+At the closest noise receptor, the temporary, intermittent noise from construction activity would be approximately 45 dB (approximately the level of the average office space and quieter than an ordinary conversation at 3 feet).
+Road, and intermittent noise from ongoing aircraft operations, it is unlikely that construction noise would be noticeable at this location.